Application to extend the operational life of Novar Wind Farm

 The application was submitted on the 13th December 2019 and is currently progressing through The Highland Council’s validation process.
 We are hoping to receive a decision in March 2020.

-Based on our decision to submit the application for the life extension of Novar, we are hosting an informative event, The Novar Wind Farm Update, to inform the local communities and other interested parties about the application and our future plans for the Novar Wind Farm.
+Based on our decision to submit the application for the life extension of Novar, we hosted an informative event, The Novar Wind Farm Update, to inform the local communities and other interested parties about the application and our future plans for the Novar Wind Farm.

 Novar Wind Farm sits in a picturesque Highland location approximately 5.5 miles west of Alness.